mitchelllisle/mitchelllisle.github.io/_posts/2023-09-30-pyspark-pydantic-schema-library.md

 Enter Sparkdantic, which offers a seamless integration between Pydantic models and PySpark DataFrames.
 With Sparkdantic, you can define DataFrame schemas using Pydantic models and generate realistic test data based on custom specifications.

+To read more about Sparkdantic and install it, see my GitHub profile [here](https://github.com/mitchelllisle/sparkdantic)

+`pip install sparkdantic`

 ### 2. Creating Schemas and How Sparkdantic Makes It Easy